Brussels in winter? Really?

 Aside from food, Belgium’s other great love is beer.
 Brussels is full of great pubs and bars where you can sample the wide variety of Belgian beer on offer.
 We visited Delirium, which I wouldn’t say is the most amazing bar but it is a popular choice due to its offering of over 2000 beers, live music, and plenty of seating.
 It made a great escape from the cold of Brussels in winter and we enjoyed an afternoon spent trying beers.

-I actually loved that one of the best things to do in Brussels is just find somewhere to soak up the atmosphere and have some drinks, rather than feeling like we had to constantly be on the move and visiting a ton of places.
+I actually loved that one of the best things to do in Brussels is just find somewhere to soak up the atmosphere and have some drinks.
+We were able to relax and enjoy ourselves rather than feeling like we had to constantly be on the move and ticking places off a bucket list.
 I’d highly recommend the cherry beer, but be careful, at 8% you can’t have too many!

 The Grand Place is the central square of Brussels, and where you can view some of the best architecture, including the city hall and historic guilded houses.
 You can’t see the square until you’re right in it, and there are so many small streets surrounding it it’s like a rabbit warren in places, but a wonderful place to explore.
 It’s worth a visit during the day and at night, to see it illuminated.
 There’s a flower market held on Monday, Wednesday and Friday, and in August, a huge flower carpet transforms the cobblestones into a work of art.